betamos/zeroconf/README.md

 * [x] Monitors updates, expiry and unannouncements of services
 * [x] Publish and browse on the same socket, with minimal network traffic
-* [x] Advertises a small set of IPs per network interface\*
+* [x] Advertises a small set of IPs per network interface [1]
 * [x] Hot-reload after network changes or sleeping (see below)
 * [x] Uses modern Go 1.21 with `slog`, `netip`, etc

-\* Some other clients advertise all IPs to every interface, which results in many redundant and unreachable addresses.
+[1]: Some other clients advertise all IPs to every interface, which results in many redundant and unreachable addresses.
 This library advertises at most 3 IPs per network interface (IPv4, IPv6 link-local and IPv6 global).
+When browsing, you'll see the union of all *reachable* addresses from all interfaces.

 ## Usage